Confluent Platform System Requirements¶

 Java 17 is the recommended version in this version of Confluent Platform.
 Java 11 and Java 8 are also supported.

-Java 8 is now deprecated in Confluent Platform, and the support for Java 8 will be removed in Confluent Platform 8.0.
+Java 8 is now deprecated in Confluent Platform, and will be removed in a future version.

 From a security perspective, we recommend the latest released patch version as older freely available versions have disclosed security vulnerabilities.